-Figure 8.9: Generalized angularities (a), and groomed angularities (b) measured on gluon jets with different event generators.
+Figure 8.10: Generalized angularities (a), and groomed angularities (b) measured on gluon jets with different event generators.
 Large discrepancies are observed due to a lack of tuning data.
+Figures courtesy of Gregory Soyez.

-Although the understanding of gluon jets is quite poor, there in fact exist a wide range of precision perturbative calculations of event shapes on $H \to gg$ , which have never been compared to data.
-Two examples, the thrust event shape and the energy-energy correlator, are shown in Fig. 8.10.
+Fig. 8.11.
 These predictions have never been compared with data.
 Since the perturbative features of gluon jets are well understood, and already available to high accuracies, comparison with data would enable detailed studies of the non-perturbative structure of gluon jets.